Account Security

 }

-- statements (array, required) - An array of individual permissions, each of which contain the following:
+- statements (array of objects, required) - An array of statement objects, each containing:

 - effect (string, required) - Define whether this permission should